jag28731/Module-1-Kickstarter-Analysis/README.md

-# Module-1-Kickstarter-Analysis
+# An Analysis of Kickstarter Campaigns
-Module 1 Kickstarter Analysis
+Module 1, Analysis of Kickstarter Campaigns